YlsooCorp/aivory-pro/docs/environment-variables.md

 # Environment Variables

-This document provides an explanation of the environment variables used in the big-AGI application.
+This document provides an explanation of the environment variables used in the Ylsoo Aivory application.

 **All variables are optional**; and _UI options_ take precedence over _backend environment variables_,
 which take place over _defaults_.
 This file is kept in sync with [`../src/server/env.ts`](../src/server/env.ts).